RBrooksDK/MSE1/05_Combinatorics_and_Probability_Theory/05_Exercises.md

 Consider the Boolean function $F(x, y, z)=x y+y(z+x)$.

 a.
 State the truth table for this function.
 If the table is constructed correctly, the last column will contain $F$ and will have 8 rows.
-Reading the rows from the botton up will give you a binary value.
+Reading the rows from the bottom up will give you a binary value.
 Convert this value to decimal and state this as your result.
 <details>
 <br>
 <summary> </summary>